Where has Trump suggested sending troops? In cities run by Democratic mayors

 "We want to save these places," Trump said on Sept.
 15 after announcing the creation of the anti-crime federal task force in Memphis.

 Some Republican-led states have welcomed the support.
-In Louisiana, Republican governor Jeff Landry requested federal assistance to activate up to 1,000 members of the Louisiana National Guard to combat "high crime rates" — not just in New Orleans — but also in Shreveport and Baton Rouge.
+In Louisiana, Republican Gov. Jeff Landry requested federal assistance to activate up to 1,000 members of the Louisiana National Guard to combat "high crime rates" — not just in New Orleans, but also in Shreveport and Baton Rouge.

 Missouri Republican Gov. Mike Kehoe authorized about 15 members of his state's National Guard to help ICE with "administrative, clerical, and logistical duties," member station STLPR reported.
 The move came at the request of the Department of Homeland Security.